nextauthjs/next-auth/CONTRIBUTING.md

 That's it!

-NB: You may need to repeat both `npm link` steps if you install / update additional dependancies with `npm i`.
+Notes: You may need to repeat both `npm link` steps if you install / update additional dependancies with `npm i`.

+If you need an example project to link to, you can use [next-auth-example](https://github.com/iaincollins/next-auth-example).

 ### Hot reloading